Taxes

 • Base fee: What is the minimum amount you’ll be billed?

-• Fee structure: Are you billed per payroll run or through a monthly flat fee?
+• Pricing structure: Are you billed per payroll run or through a monthly flat fee?
 And if it’s per payroll run, how much will that cost you based on your payroll schedule?

-• Cost per employee: How much does it cost to add a new employee to payroll?
+• Cost per employee: How much does it cost to add a new hire to payroll?

 • Cost per contractor: How much does it cost to add a new contractor to payroll?